|

 incandescent vs. LED, see this page.)

-Answer: That's true.
-During a Long Beach, California red light camera
+1. During a Long Beach, California red light camera

 ticket trial in December 2003 the driver told the traffic court

-commissioner hearing the case that there had been some teenage
+commissioner that there had been some teenage

 carjackers chasing him, and that's why he ran the light.
 He